-Carefully press air out of bag and Zip it up tightly.
+Carefully press air out of the bag and Zip it up tightly.

 Cook 6-8 bags in a large pot.
 Our pot made 7 easily.

 Open bag and omelet will roll out.
-Isn’t this amazing.
+Isn’t that amazing.

 Top with salsa, sour cream or guacamole.
 Your choice to get creative.